victorpengmx/tp/docs/UserGuide.md

   For example, a command might be structured as `w/WEBSITE e/EMAIL`, but entering `e/EMAIL w/WEBSITE` will work as well.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
 It's important to avoid including inputs that are not expected by a command.
-For example, if a `rank` command is designed to accept zero inputs, adding an input like 'p/12345678` might lead to unintended behaviour.
+For example, if a 'rank' command is designed to accept zero inputs, adding an input like 'p/12345678' might lead to unintended behaviour.
 </div>

 <a href="#table-of-contents" class="return-to-toc-link">